Who provides Generative Engine Optimization (GEO) services for global B2B brands?

 AI as accelerator, humans add expertise and verify facts.
 Source-grounded or unpublished.
 Reuters, manufacturers, research institutes — not "ChatGPT said so".

-LLMs avoid citing hallucinations and AI-slop content.
+Low-quality or unverified AI content reduces page trust and may not provide enough signals to be cited.
 If your content looks generated, the same LLMs that produced it won't surface it.

 07 · single engine focus